Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: The Breaking of the Jarzynski Equality

-It is pointed out in Ref.\cite{J1} that the Jarzynski equality [Eq.~(\ref{eq:Jeft0})] does not depend on both the path from $\lambda_0$ to $\lambda_\tau$, and the rate at which the parameters are switched along the path.
-However, these properties of the Jarzynski equality for the path and the rate can only be held for the system going in global minima of the free energy.
+In Eq.~(\ref{eq:brelation}), in order to obtain the Jarzynski equality, $P ( i_0 | \beta_0 )$ and $P ( i_\tau | \beta_\tau )$ are implicitly used. $P ( i_0 | \beta_0 )$ and $P ( i_\tau | \beta_\tau )$ are equilibrium probabilities.
+If the system is in non-equilibrium after a state transition sequence $i_0 \to i_1 \cdots \to i_\tau$ in a Monte Carlo simulation, the resulting $P ( i_\tau | \beta_\tau )$ has a deviation, and then the Jarzynski equality can be broken.
+The occurrence of the breaking is detected by using the checking parameter.
+It is pointed out in Ref.\cite{J1} that the Jarzynski equality [Eq.~(\ref{eq:Jeft0})] does not depend on both of the path from $\lambda_0$ to $\lambda_\tau$ and the rate at which the parameters are switched along the path.
+However, these properties of the Jarzynski equality for the path and the rate can only be held for the system going in global minima of the free energy because $P ( i_0 | \beta_0 )$ and $P ( i_\tau | \beta_\tau )$ are equilibrium probabilities and are implicitly used when deriving the Jarzynski equality.

-We discuss the relation between the value of the checking parameter $D$ and the minima of the free energy.
-By using Eq.~(\ref{eq:mu}), the checking parameter is
+We discuss the relationship between the value of the checking parameter $D$ and the system in the minima of the free energy.
+By using Eq.~(\ref{eq:mu}), the checking parameter is written as

 where $A$ is the analytical solution of $[ \overline{e^{- \Upsilon }} ]_R$.
-The part of $\beta_{t + 1} - \beta_t$ is positive, since annealing processes are supposed.
+The part of $\beta_{t + 1} - \beta_t$ is positive, since an annealing process is supposed.
 From Eq.~(\ref{eq:DA}), one can see that the values of the energies $[E (i_0 ), E (i_1), \ldots, E (i_{\tau - 1} )]$ are important for the equality of the Jarzynski equality.
-If the system is in local minima of the free energy, it is expected that the energy does not decrease as the temperature decreases.
+If the system is in local minima of the free energy, the energy would not decrease as the temperature decreases.
 Therefore, the energy $E^{(Loc)} (i_t )$ of the system in local minima of the free energy can be higher than the energy $E^{(Glo)} (i_t )$ of the system in global minima of the free energy.
 By using the energy $E^{(Glo)} (i_t )$, $D \sim 1$ can be obtained.
 In other words, it is considered that, if the system is in equilibrium or near-equilibrium, the checking parameter $D$ gives a value close to one.
+In addition, it is considered that, if the system is in non-equilibrium, the checking parameter $D$ deviates from unity.
 By using the energy $E^{(Loc)} (i_t )$, $D \sim 0$ can be obtained.
 In other words, it is considered that, if the breaking of the Jarzynski equality is induced by the system being trapped in local minima of the free energy, the checking parameter $D$ gives a value close to zero.